 13.1.
 Norms

-MATLAB includes a function called norm for the purpose of find the length of vectors or matrices.
-The most frequent usage is to find the Euclidean length of a vector, which we call a l_2-norm and comes direct from the Pythagorean theorem – the square root of the sum of the squares.
-As always, the norm function is well documented in the MATLAB documentation.
-However, there are different measures of length – some not covered by the norm function.
-The length of a vector is a familiar concept, but the length of a matrix feels somewhat mysterious.
-Moreover, the names, symbols, background, and application of the various norms could use some clarification.
+MATLAB includes a function called norm to find the length of vectors or matrices.
+The most frequent usage is to find the Euclidean length of a vector, which is called an \(l_2\)-norm.
+It comes directly from the Pythagorean theorem—the square root of the sum of the squares.
+The length of a vector is a familiar concept, but the length of a matrix may seem new.
+As always, MATLAB’s documentation explains all of the options of the norm function.
+However, different measures of length and properties of norms should be reviewed.
+Moreover, the names, symbols, and applications of the various norms could be clarified.

 SYMBOLS